pfheatwole/thesis/source/canopy_aerodynamics.rst

   be significant for parafoils), CFD is too complicated to implement and too slow).
 Only the NLLT met my requirements.

+  [[For the theoretical approaches, compare analytical vs numerical (computational) solutions to the governing equations.
+  :cite:`cummings2015AppliedComputationalAerodynamics`]]

   Also, a great reference: :cite:`drela2014FlightVehicleAerodynamics`]]

+* [[What kinds of assumptions do they make? (viscosity, spanwise flow, flow separation, linear coefficients, uniform wind, etc)]]

 * [[Section profiles were covered in the previous chapter.
 The computational methods use the profiles either via their section coefficients, or via the surface geometry they generate.]]

+..
+Critique the models in the context of this project

+* [[Some of these are used in literature to estimate the performance of parafoils.
+Explain why methods that work for other papers do not meet the performance criteria for **this** project.]]

+..
+Select an appropriate model for this project

 * Only the NLLT met my requirements.
 It's an extension of LLT to account for 3D effects.
 It's computationally efficient, handles non-linear geometry,